zorbash/zorbash.github.com/content/post/effective-communication-patterns.md

 **Don't**

-Avoid using emojis in design documents and release specific documents (release coordination docs, changelogs) or any document which might be read during some firefighting process.
+Avoid using emojis in design documents and release-specific documents (release coordination docs, changelogs) or any document which might be read during some firefighting process.

 Avoid using them in commit messages.
 They’re meant to be succinct, unambiguous and above all greppable.